 Marketers as senior business leaders is also a trend internationally, as more CEOs of big UK companies than ever before now having a marketing background.

 So how does this apply to Kiwi businesses?
 Why do you need to do to be a marketing champion?
 And what benefits will you see in your business?

 A marketer’s role in a business is to be the customer champion.
 They always put the customer first.
 An essential part of marketing is an intimate understanding of customer journeys, as well as demographics, preferences and behaviours.
 This information is used to make informed decisions on everything from developing the most compelling offer to what the best communication channels are.
 If everyone in your business understands what your customers want, outstanding customer service and communication naturally follows, leading to better sales and greater loyalty.

 If you want to take this one step further, customer personas are the ultimate way to understand the segments of your customer base.
 Based on data-driven research, they are highly detailed profiles of a ‘typical’ customer that allow a marketer to step into the customer’s shoes and think like them.
 If you would like some more information on how to create your own customer persona, Niel Patel has some great information.
 But for best results, it pays to go through the process with a marketing expert.
 Get in contact with us here at Energise and we can work through the process with you.

 The benefits of building a brand, not going for a quick sale

-Keeping tabs on what is happening around your business means you can be ready to capitilise on any immediate opportunities and to minimise any threats that pop up.
+Keeping tabs on what is happening around your business means you can be ready to capitalise on any immediate opportunities and to minimise any threats that pop up.
 Don’t be purely reactionary though.
-Make sure you take a long term view of external factors and put plans in place to give you the strategic advantage in the long run.
+Make sure you take a long-term view of external factors and put plans in place to give you the strategic advantage in the long run.